-ZC Steel Pipe supplies API 5CT T95 casing and tubing to PSL-2, Type 1 and Type 2, with full MTC documentation and sour service hardness qualification.
-We supply to operators and EPC contractors working in sour and mixed service wells across Africa, South America, and Southeast Asia.
-This guide covers everything required to specify T95 correctly — grade mechanics, type selection, NACE hardness trap, comparison against L80 and P110, and complete purchase order guidance.
+ZC Steel Pipe supplies API 5CT T95 casing and tubing to PSL-2, Type 1 and Type 2, to operators and EPC contractors working in sour and mixed service wells across Africa, South America, and Southeast Asia.
+All T95 supply includes full MTC documentation and sour service hardness qualification confirmed on the production heat before shipment.

 What Is API 5CT T95?